-The effect of the hatch cover self-weight is to be ignored in the loads applied to the ship structures.
+The effect of the hatch cover self-weight may be considered in the loads applied to the ship structures.
 See also Figure 4, Figure 5 and Figure 6.

 a) Each container load component at the bottom corners of each stack on deck or hatch cover is to be taken as: